The design take

 This consideration goes beyond improved naming; it constitutes a runtime design criterion.
 The programmer does not merely choose among interchangeable primitives.
 The programmer states the dependency, and the kernel takes responsibility for the worst scheduling cases that result from it.

-4. Execution Model and Emergent Time
+Execution Model and Emergent Time

 An emergent property in a software artefact is the result of the interaction between individual units of that artefact, but that is not itself present in any of the units.
 Arguably, in real-time systems, the runtime behaviour emerges from implementation.

 RK0 does not eliminate such emergence; instead, it facilitates identification and reasoning about these sources by maintaining a simple kernel model and explicit service contracts.
-It starts off with a simple execution model.

-5. Software-Engineering Perspective
+Software-Engineering Perspective

 From a software engineering perspective, RK0 addresses the appropriate location for real-time meaning.
 Instead of relying on application-level conventions for coordination semantics, it seeks to encapsulate recurring scheduling dependencies in explicit service contracts.